Proper 23 (Pentecost 18) –

 for those who simply hear and respond to the invitation,

-there is the joy of celebration, both of the feast that is now
+there is the joy of celebration, both of the feast that

 and the feast that is to come.